mitchspano/apex-trigger-actions-framework/README.md

 ## Bypass Mechanisms

-Sometimes, you want to bypass trigger execution.
-It could be for a bulk data load during off-peak hours, but it could be that you have a newly found exception in your business use case that is not supposed to execute code that otherwise would be.
-There are two types of bypasses built into this Apex Trigger Actions framework:

-1. Bypassing from the setup menu
-2. Bypassing from Apex

-You can also bypass two different things:

-1. Bypass all trigger execution on an sObject
+You can also bypass execution on either an entire sObject, or for a specific action.

-2. Bypass a specific action from executing.
+### Bypass from Setup Menu

 To bypass from the setup menu, simply navigate to the sObject Trigger Setting or Trigger Action metadata record you are interested in and check the Bypass Execution checkbox.